 We will meet you at breakfast and issue you with detailed maps and instruct you in the use of a per-programmed GPS unit.
-Follow the Llŷn Coastal Path along the Mennai Strait, past the Nature reserve marshland at Y Foryd and then inland to follow a cycle track and lanes until you reach village of Clynnog Fawr.
+Follow the Llŷn Coastal Path along the Menai Strait, past the Nature reserve marshland at Y Foryd and then inland to follow a cycle track and lanes until you reach village of Clynnog Fawr.
 Clynnog was the traditional assembly point for pilgrims making the journey to Bardsey Island, and contains a fine church, chapel and holy well dedicated to St Beuno .
-You will be picked up from here and taken to your new accommodation at the Caeau Capel Hotel in Nefyn.
-This family run hotel also has en suite facilities and excellent evening meals, as well as wireless broadband if you need to keep in touch with friends or business.
+You will be picked up from here and taken to your new accommodation at the Nanhoron Arms Hotel in Nefyn.
+Options for evening meals include the hotel itself, nearby Indian restaurants, and other inns accessible by taxi.

 Distance: 22.5km / 14 miles.

-After breakfast we will pick you up from the Caeau Capel and drive you back to Clynnog Fawr.
+After breakfast we will pick you up from the Nanhoron and drive you back to Clynnog Fawr.
 From here you will set out over the high moors at Bwlch Mawr, or along the coast to Trefor.
 Then continue up over the Yr Eifl Hills.
-You will then walk down to the village of Llithfaen where you will be picked up and returned to the Caeau Capel.
+You will then walk down to the village of Llithfaen where you will be picked up and returned to the Nanhoron.

 Distance: 19km / 12 miles.

-You will be returned to Llithfaen before walking to the coast at the old quarry village of Nant Gwrtheyrn which has been converted to a Welsh Language College and Heritage Centre Continue west along the wooded cliffs until you reach Nefyn where you will be staying the night in the Caeau Capel Hotel.
+You will be returned to Llithfaen before walking to the coast at the old quarry village of Nant Gwrtheyrn which has been converted to a Welsh Language College and Heritage Centre Continue west along the wooded cliffs until you reach Nefyn where you will be staying the night in the Nanhoron Arms Hotel.

-Walk west along the coast from the Caeau Capel.
+Walk west along the coast from the Nanhoron Arms Hotel.
 This part of the walk includes some fine coastal scenery and the picturesque village of Porth Dinllaen situated right on the beach.
 Seals are often visible basking on this stretch of coast.
 At the end of the walking day, head inland through Llangwnnadl to Carrog Farm Bed & Breakfast.
 This is a farmhouse B&B set among rolling fields where the owner Mrs Thomas can prepare a light supper if required.

 After breakfast, we will return you to the coast to walk around the headland at the tip of the peninsula to Aberdaron itself.
 This section skirts the elevated headland at the end of the peninsula and offers excellent views both back east as far as the Yr Eifl hills and west across the sea to Bardsey Island.
 Your accommodation for the night will be at the Ship Hotel, a lively village pub with en suite bedrooms and excellent food.